splunk/observability-workshop/docs/module6/hotrod.md

     ```

 ---
-### 3. Viewing the Hotrod application in your browser
+### 3. Viewing the Hot R.O.D. application in your browser
 In order to view the application in your web browser we need to find the LoadBalancer IP address and the port the application is listening on.

 === "Input"